-The goal of Vision Zero is to completely eliminate deaths and serious injuries from road transportation.
+The goal of Vision Zero, first implemented by Sweden in 1997, is to completely eliminate deaths and serious injuries from road transportation.
 Achieving this goal will require a Safe System Approach that considers the mental and physical capacities of humans and creates road transportation systems designed to effectively reduce the risk of injury and death caused by crashes.

 Vision Zero Principles: